bartificer/programming-by-stealth/docs/_tidbits/tidbit7.md

 Before we go much further, it's important to note that Apple used to call this app System Profiler.
 They changed the name but they didn't change it everywhere, so we'll actually need to reference it as System Profiler from the command line.

-If any of your applications are listed in System Information (Profiler) as Intel, you need a different version.
+If any of your applications are listed in System Information (Profiler) as Intel, you need a different version on a Mac with Apple Silicon.
 If they are listed as Universal, you could transfer the application and it will probably keep on working.
 However, Migration Assistant doesn't allow you to pick and choose; it's an all-or-nothing selection.

 I wanted a list of applications I could filter by some criteria, sort, mark off as complete, and maybe do even more with it.
 This tidbit will show you how to do just that.